A couple of years ago I lost one of my best friends from school.

 This letter was still sitting on my desk on the day she passed because I’d been “too busy” to send it.

 I don’t know whether I thought she’d be OK.
 Maybe I couldn’t really face one of my own would be mortal.
 We were still in our 30s.
-VERY late 30s, but still.
+Very late 30s, but still.
+Our proper lives had just really begun.

 It doesn’t really matter.